 Dyslexia and me

-My dedication for teaching students with learning disabilities comes from my lifetime experience with Dyslexia.
+My dedication to teaching students with learning disabilities comes from my lifetime experience with Dyslexia.
 It was at the age of thirteen that I was diagnosed with Dyslexia.

 During French school in Montreal my primary grade teachers suggested to my parents that there was "un blockage" with my learning as I was having difficulties learning, but no further suggestions as to what could or should be done were made.
 What I really had was a learning disability and nobody recognised it.
 Dyslexia continued to block my progress when I switched to English.
 I knew something was wrong.
 By the fifth grade it was clear to me that I could not answer questions or do the same work as the other students.
 The humiliation was overwhelming.
 No teachers recognised my difficulties were because of a learning disability and not laziness.
 Even though I continued to do what I thought was right, I continued to fail.